 AMD is a trademark of Advanced Micro Devices.
 Inc. Bluetooth is a trademark owned by its proprietor and used by HP Inc. under license.
 Intel, Celeron, Pentium, and Thunderbolt are trademarks of Intel Corporation or its subsidiaries in the U.S. and/or other countries.
 Lync, Office 365, Skype, and Windows are either registered trademarks or trademarks of Microsoft Corporation in the United States and/or other countries.
-NVIDIA is a registered trademark of NVIDIA Corporation in the U.S. and other countries.
+NVIDIA and the NVIDIA are trademarks and/or registered trademarks of NVIDIA Corporation in the U.S. and other countries.
 TILE and the TILE design are trademarks of Tile, Inc. USB Type-C® and USB-C® are registered trademarks of USB Implementers Forum.
 DisplayPortTM and the DisplayPortTM logo are trademarks owned by the Video Electronics Standards Association (VESA®) in the United States and other countries.
-Miracast[®] is a registered trademark of Wi-Fi Alliance.
+Miracast and Wi-Fi are registered trademarks of Wi-Fi Alliance.